ossf/osv-schema/schema.md

 ```

 Without an explicit `limit`, the list of computed affected commits will be `X,
 A, B, C, D, E, F`.
-This is the desired behaviour is most cases.
+This is the desired behaviour in most cases.

 ```json
 "ranges": [ {